knarbmakes/ifworldscollide/README.md

   * Each unit may only be activated once per round.
   * In addition, AP may be spent to re-roll failed knack checks.
 Each re-roll attempt costs one AP.

-3. **ALTERNATE ACTIVATIONS** After gaining AP at the start of the round, the player with the LOWEST value of accumulated points activates first.
-Resolve ties with a dice roll.
+3. **UNIT ACTIVATIONS** After gaining AP in the second phase, the player with the LOWEST value of accumulated points begins unit activations first.
+Resolve ties in AP with a dice roll.
   * Players alternate activations until they either run out of units to activate, run out of AP, or decide to stop and save their points for later rounds.
+  * If a player decides to stop activating early, they are locked out from play until the next round begins.
   * For more details, see the Activations section.

 ## Environment Effects

 Each player will have a table of Environment effects listed on their faction page.
-In the Environment step, one of these effects will be selected that affects both players.
+In the Environment phase, one of these effects will be selected that affects both players.

 Each card will have: